 Budleigh Salterton is accessible but remains slightly off the main routes, which helps preserve its character.

 By road, it is reached via the A3052, which runs east–west along the coast between Exeter and Sidmouth.
 From the A3052, local roads drop into the town.
-You can arrive from Exmouth, by crossing over Woodbury Common or from Newton Poppleford.
+You can arrive from Exmouth by crossing Woodbury Common or from Newton Poppleford.
 Car parking is available at the Lime Kiln car park near the seafront and in smaller car parks around town.
 In the summer, spaces can fill up quickly, so it’s advisable to arrive early.

 By train, the nearest station is Exmouth, five miles away.
 Exmouth is directly connected to Exeter via the Avocet Line, with trains running approximately every half hour.
 From Exmouth Railway Station, you can take a taxi or bus (see the electronic information board located just outside the station).